Faraoni Thermal Excursion

-The Faraoni Thermal Excursion (FTX) was a hyperthermal event that occurred during the Hauterivian stage of the Cretaceous period, being induced by flood basalt volcanism.
+The Faraoni Thermal Excursion (FTX) was a hyperthermal event that occurred during the Hauterivian stage of the Early Cretaceous period, being induced by flood basalt volcanism.
 It is associated with an oceanic anoxic event (OAE).

 Causes

 The FTX is associated with a pulse of large igneous province (LIP) activity indicated by increased environmental mercury loading, suggesting that massive volcanism was its cause like other Cretaceous OAEs.
 The OAE was exacerbated by enhanced recycling of sedimentary phosphorus back into the water column under anoxic conditions, which acted as a positive feedback loop that facilitated more eutrophication and deoxygenation.

 Timing and duration

 The FTX occurred around 131 Ma.
 The burst of LIP volcanism that kickstarted the FTX occurred about 375 kyr before the deposition of organic-rich layers associated with oceanic deoxygenation.

 Anoxia

 The FTX caused an anoxic event, which was initially believed to be limited to the Tethys Ocean but has since been found to have affected other marine regions.
 In some studied sections, there was only dysoxia and not outright anoxia.